Extending residence permit, reporting passport loss for intl students

 1. Confirm expiry date

-> For a visa extension, apply seven days before the expiry date.
+- For a visa extension, apply at least seven days before the expiry date.

-> For a residence permit extension, apply 30 days before the expiry date.
+- To apply for a residence permit extension, apply at least 30 days before the expiry date.

 2. Submit extension application

-Before your visa or residence permit expires, submit an extension application to your school's international student management center/office.
+Before your visa or residence permit expires, submit an extension application to your school's international student management center/office (it is recommended to do so 45 days in advance).

 3. Prepare required documents

-Then, visit the local Public Security Bureau (PSB) Exit-Entry Administration Department to apply for the extension.
+Then, visit the local exit-entry administration authority of the public security bureau to apply for the extension.

-During the waiting period, please ensure that your contact information is current and easily accessible to promptly receive any updates or notifications regarding your application.
+During the waiting period, please make sure your contact information remains accessible so you are able to receive any information or notifications regarding your application if needed.

 Replacing a lost passport